 While the product appears safe, more independent research is needed to verify health claims.

-If you are interested in trying SuperBeets, check with your medical provider first.
+If you’re interested in trying SuperBeets, talk with your healthcare provider first.